schalmersdev/Fluid/README.md

 Fluid like Foundation is mobile-first however Fluid extends browser support to include IE8 and graded support for IE7 by providing non mobile-first styles to thoes browsers that dont support media queries.

-Fluid also contains alternative components for rapid development of items such as 'Listings' a simplifed 'Homepage' and a 'Template Listing' to add with development.

-We have also included all of the available Foundation modules as middleman 'partials' to further increase the speed of prototyping.

-We have also created Fluid snippets to further help with development.
-These snippets are available in both as gists as well as downloadble and locally insatllable files for the excellent Sublime text editor.

 Files: https://github.com/schalmersdev/Fluid.git